 TNB president and chief executive officer, Datuk Seri Che Khalib Mohamad Noh said, solar energy power is seen as an alternative source that will be more relevant for the country’s need.

 “Wind energy electricity production is expensive due to the equipment used and Malaysia’s geographical position which is not favourable.

 It is not viable to depend on wind energy, as such, solar energy is considered very relevant but cost of operating solar energy is very high

 A “DIY” solar set which comprises a 20-watt solar panel, solar charger controller, 12V seal lead-acid battery, 15 Watt 12V compact fluorescent lamp with holder and outdoor cable & battery wire, switcher, connector & etc sells for RM698.

 If the 20 watt solar panel received 5 hours per day of full sun, then you would have: 1.2 amps (20W panel) X 5 hrs sun = 6 amp-hours/day – 6 X 12V = 72 watt-hours per day.

 5 hours of sunshine powers a bulb for 4 hours per day without any pollution and use of fossil fuels.
 What about saving in terms of electricity bills?
-Let’s do some easy calculation:-
+Let’s do some easy calculations:-

-Not much for now but multiply this by number of days and number of bulbs used and number of households using solar energy, we may start seeing some good numbers.
+Not much for now but multiply this by the number of days and number of bulbs used and the number of households using solar energy, we may start seeing some good numbers.

 So where is Malaysia heading when it comes to alternate power?

-At the present moment, no where but to continue to make unproductive and wasteful endeavour when it comes to power and its source.
-The same old thing continue to be heard – unfair agreement with IPPs (causing high purchase of power even when there is low demand for it), increase of electricity tariff with the blame on the spiral world oil crude price and blatant use of public funds for subsidies.
+At the present moment, nowhere but to continue to make unproductive and wasteful endeavours when it comes to power and its source.
+The same old thing continues to be heard – unfair agreement with IPPs (causing high purchase of power even when there is a low demand for it), an increase of electricity tariff with the blame on the spiral world oil crude price and blatant use of public funds for subsidies.